Privacy Policy

 We kindly ask you to share this information with current and future authorised representatives as well as with any co-debtors.

-Our privacy notices (pursuant to Articles 13 and 14 of the General Data Protection Regulation) provide you with
+Our privacy notices (pursuant to Articles 13 and 14 of the General Data Protection Regulation) provide you with detailed information.
+Upon your request, we can send them to you in paper form as well.

 Data controller: